Authored by the expert who managed and guided the team behind the Montenegro Property Pack

 What tenant profiles dominate rentals in Montenegro?

-The top three tenant profiles that dominate Montenegro's rental market are local employees and young couples in Podgorica, expats and remote workers along the coast, and seasonal service workers who arrive before summer.
+The top tenant profiles in Montenegro are local professionals, students and young couples in Podgorica, foreign residents and remote workers on the coast, and seasonal workers in tourist towns.

 Do tenants prefer furnished or unfurnished in Montenegro?